February 13, 2019

 I need to create 3D signage for a structure that I am creating.
 What is the easiest way to go about creating this?

 There are a variety of ways to create 3D signage for your plans, including using objects such as polyline solids, 3D molding polylines, and symbols from the Library Browser.

-In this example, we will use a combination of these features along with the 3D Standing Letter geometric shape symbols available in the Library Browser.
+In this example, we will use a combination of these features along with the 3D Lettering geometric shape symbols available in the Library Browser.